replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

 #### Building an Airgap Release

-By default, only the Stable and Beta channels will automatically build Air Gap bundles
+By default, only the Stable and Beta channels will automatically build Air Gap bundles.
+Alternatively you have two options to create an airgap release:

 - manually build
 - set channel to auto build